Qiang Pan Hammarström

 The project is aimed at identifying potentially treatable molecular targets in mature B cell lymphomas (with focus on diffuse large B cell lymphomas and mantle cell lymphomas) by high-throughput, next generation-sequencing omic- technologies such as whole genome and exome sequencing and RNA-seq.

-Our research is funded by the Swedish Research Council (VR), Swedish Cancer Society (Cancerfonden), Swedish Childhood Cancer Foundation (Barncancerfonden), European Research Council (ERC), Stockholm Cancer Society, the Swedish Foundation for International Cooperation in Research and Higher Education (STINT), and Center for innovative Medicine (CIMED).
+Our research is funded by the Swedish Research Council (VR), Swedish Cancer Society (Cancerfonden), European Research Council (ERC), Stockholm Cancer Society (Radiumhemmets), Center for innovative Medicine (CIMED), EU Horizon 2020 Framework Programme and Knut and Alice Wallenberg Foundation.

 Genetic landscape of hepatitis B virus-associated diffuse large B-cell lymphoma.
 Ren W, Ye X, Su H, Li W, Liu D, Pirmoradian M, et al Blood 2018 06;131(24):2670-2681